Indomethacin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use any other NSAID medicine unless your doctor says it is okay.
-Some other NSAIDs are aspirin, diclofenac, diflunisal, ibuprofen, or naproxen.
+Some other NSAIDs are aspirin, celecoxib, diclofenac, diflunisal, ibuprofen, naproxen, or salsalate.

-- Some medicines can affect how indomethacin works.
-Tell your doctor if you are using a blood thinner (such as warfarin), a steroid medicine, a diuretic (water pill), blood pressure medicine, cyclosporine, digoxin, lithium, methotrexate, or probenecid.
+- Some foods and medicines can affect how indomethacin works.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine